Key precept: Love conquers all, even death.

 - In the beginning God created the universe and gave dominion to mankind.

 - Spirit beings, commonly called angels, who function in “hyperspace”, i.e. more dimensions of space-time than the four dimensions to which humans are limited, were created to help humans rule.

-- One of these angels, Lucifer, revolted against God’s delegation of dominion to humans, demanding it for himself on the basis of his personal qualifications, becoming anti-God, or Satan, and setting in motion the battle for the universe.
+- One of these angels, Lucifer, revolted against God’s delegation of dominion to humans, demanding it for himself on the basis of his personal qualifications, becoming the Adversary or Satan, and setting in motion the battle for the universe.

 - In the first battle for control, Satan lied to the woman and she chose to believe him instead of God, because she wanted to be able to separate herself from God’s authority.
-The fruit contained a substance that triggered genetic changes, resulting in death to whomever ate it.
+The fruit contained a substance that triggered genetic changes resulting in death.

 - But instead of wrecking God’s plan, Satan actually became the agent for realizing God’s plan.
 When Adam responded to his wife’s crisis selflessly, choosing freely to act out of love for his wife at the expense of his own welfare, he loved her.
-Only by freely making a choice to act out of love to the death of self can humans be transformed into the greatest likeness of God.
+Only by freely making a choice to act out of love for another by dying to self can humans transform into the likeness of God.